jrehor/kcc/README.md

 Note that when calling a function with three arguments `f[1;2;3]` we had to use square brackets and use an expression separator, because each argument passed to a function is an expression in its own right.
 However, second function only takes one argument, and we were allowed to omit brackets, although we could also say `f[2]`.

 This illustrates a core principle of k syntax — almost everything that you intuitively feel you should be able to omit, can and should be omitted.
 Top candidates for omission are square `[]` and round brackets `()`.

+Syntax for explicit argument declaration `{[a;b]}` is just a side remark, it will not be used in this text again.
+In case you're curious, a function can have up to 9 explicit arguments in k, but but we wouldn't worry about that.

 The lesser you type, the better your code will get.
+Comments are part of the code and also take space and waste time, so boil them down too to some reasonable size.

 -------------------